 The compliance work of DB Group includes the early detection of compliance risks as well as the introduction of relevant countermeasures.
 This work includes conducting compliance programs, constant communication and process improvements.

-Additional information on compliance can be found in the chapter NOTES TO SUSTAINABILITY 237 and on our ₩EB SITE.
+Additional information on the subject of with compliance can be found in the NOTES TO SUSTAINABILITY 4 255 FF. and on our Web site.

 Accounting and auditing